fcontrepois/finops-toolkit/README.md

 ## Troubleshooting

-- If you see errors about AWS CLI, check your credentials and permissions.
+- If you see errors about AWS CLI, check your credentials, permissions, and whether you have angered the cloud gods.
 - If you see only zeros, it’s either a good day, or you’ve filtered yourself into oblivion.
-- For any other issues, raise an issue or consult your nearest rubber duck.
+- For any other issues, raise an issue, consult your nearest rubber duck, or take a brisk walk.

 ## License